-Centre Name:

-Centre Number:

-Candidate's Name:

-Candidate's Number:

-NOTICE TO CANDIDATE

-The work you submit for assessment must be your own.

-If you copy from someone else, allow another candidate to copy from you, or if you cheat in any other way, you may be disqualified from at least the qualification concerned.

-Declaration by candidate

-I have read and understood the Notice to Candidate (above).
-I have produced the attached work without any help other than that which my teacher has explained is acceptable within the specification.
-I have clearly referenced any sources and any Artificial Intelligence tools used in the work.
-I understand that false declaration is a form of malpractice.
+Centre Name: Centre Num nber: Candidate's Name: Candidate's Number: NOTICE TO CANDIDATE The work you submit for assessment must be your own.
+If you copy from someone else, allow another candidation any other way, you may be disqualified from at least Declaration by candidate I have read and understood the Notice to Candidate (abwithout any help other than that which my teacher has especification.
+I have clearly referenced any sources and the work.
+I understand that false declaration is a form of explained is a any Artificial cceptable within the Intelligence tools used in Candidate's signature: Date: Declaration by assessor/tutor I confirm that the candidate's work was conducted unde specification. er the condition ons laid out by the I have authenticated the candidate's work and am satisf the work produced is solely that of the candidate.
+The ca sources and any Artificial Intelligence tools used in the v declaration is a form of malpractice. andidate has clearly referenced any Assessor/tutor signature: Date:

-Candidate's signature: ------------------------ --

-Date:

-Declaration by assessor/tutor

-I confirm that the candidate's work was conducted under the conditions laid out by the specification.

-I have authenticated the candidate's work and am satisfied that to the best of my knowledge the work produced is solely that of the candidate.
-The candidate has clearly referenced any sources and any Artificial Intelligence tools used in the work.
-I understand that false declaration is a form of malpractice.

-Assessor/tutor signature: Date: